 529 savings plans offer a unique combination of features that no other education savings vehicle can match:

 - Federal tax advantages: Contributions to a 529 account accumulate tax deferred and earnings are tax free if the money is used to pay the beneficiary’s qualified education expenses.
-(The earnings portion of any withdrawal not used for qualified education expenses is taxed at the recipient's rate and subject to a 10% penalty.)
+(The earnings portion of any withdrawal not used for qualified education expenses is taxed at the recipient’s rate and subject to a 10 percent penalty.)
 This is the same tax treatment as Coverdell education savings accounts (ESAs).